Congressional stagnation in the United States: Congressional term limits

-The Bipartisan Campaign Reform Act
+Bipartisan Campaign Reform Act

 Having been tailored to focus on issue advocacy and big businesses, BCRA forfeited its chance to focus more on congressional stagnation.
 BCRA was more tailored to combat the seemingly irresistible rise of political soft money, whereas the structural problems in congressional stagnation lie elsewhere.
 The problems of an enlarged incumbency advantage are the results of a severe imbalance in hard money contributions to the candidates and is not a consequence of a sizable influx of soft money, or third-party issue advocacy.
 Given the huge advantages that incumbents have, some might say that political tools like soft money and issue advocacy would benefit the underdog challenger, as it could be potentially helpful to them, and could lessen the competition.
 It follows that any impediment to these alternative sources might prove to work contrary to the revitalization of the political process.
 BCRA can be seen as such an impediment, and this was why some opponents of BCRA had labeled it as an "incumbency protection act".